manuparra/singularitycontainers-on-m1-arm64/README.md

 - passwoord: **ska**

-# Connect to the environmente using SSH.
+# Connect to the environmente using SSH

 Connecting via SSH is a better option than directly using the shell that appears from the screen when starting the Virtual Machine.